-The assets of the Scheme are invested through a number of pooled investment funds managed by RPIL, each with a different risk and return profile.
+The assets of the Fund are invested through a number of pooled investment funds managed by Railpen, each with a different risk and return profile.
 These funds are managed as internal unit trusts and each pooled fund is approved by HMRC.
-Each section holds units in some or all of the pooled funds.
-Sections may also hold annuity contracts with an insurance company regulated by the Prudential Regulation Authority.
-The use of these pooled funds enables sections to hold a broader range of investments more efficiently than is possible through direct ownership.
+The Fund holds units in some or all of the pooled funds.
+The use of these pooled funds enables The Fund to hold a broader range of investments more efficiently than is possible through direct ownership.

-The range of pooled funds allows tailoring to the needs and particular circumstances of individual sections, whilst also allowing Scheme assets to be invested as much as possible as if they belonged to a single pension fund.
+The range of pooled funds allows tailoring to the needs and particular circumstances of the Fund.

 In many cases the pooled funds are multi-asset, where the mix of asset classes can be varied according to market conditions and opportunities.
-They enable RPS sections to hold a managed portfolio of assets, rather than a fixed allocation.
+They enable the Fund to hold a managed portfolio of assets rather than a fixed allocation.
 This should result in a less volatile return profile.

-The Trustee recognises its legal duty to consider factors that are likely to have a financially material impact on investment returns over the period during which benefits will need to be funded by the schemes' investments.
-These factors include, but are not limited to, environmental, social and governance ('ESG') factors, including climate change.
-The Trustee requires ESG factors to be taken into account in the selection, retention and realisation of investments.
-The Trustee also requires that the quality of stewardship and

-ESG integration (including climate change), is taken into account when selecting Fund Managers, and to monitor relevant Fund Managers' stewardship and ESG integration (including climate change) during the investment period.
+The Trustee recognises its legal duty to consider factors that are likely to have a financially material impact on investment returns over the period during which benefits will need to be funded by the Funds' investments.
+These factors include, but are not limited to, environmental, social and governance ('ESG') factors, including, but not limited to, climate change.
+The Trustee requires ESG factors including climate change are taken account of in the selection, retention and realisation of investments.
+In addition the Trustee requires that the quality of stewardship and ESG integration (including climate change) are taken into account when selecting Fund Managers, and to monitor relevant Fund Managers' stewardship and ESG integration (including climate change) during the investment period.

-Non-financial matters may be considered on a caseby-case basis in relation to the selection, retention and realisation of investments where the Trustee has reasonable cause to believe that members would share concerns that such matters would be inconsistent with the values or good reputation of the schemes and would not involve a significant financial detriment to the schemes.
+Non-financial matters may be considered on a case-by-case basis in relation to the selection, retention and realisation of investments where the Trustee has reasonable cause to believe that members would share concerns that such matters would be inconsistent with the values or good reputation of the Schemes and would not involve a significant financial detriment to the Schemes.

 Each pooled fund has a return comparator and risk parameters within which returns are targeted.
-Within the pooled funds, RPIL is able to make use of internal and external fund management capabilities and employs both active and more passive implementation styles.
+Within the pooled funds, Railpen is able to make use of internal and external fund management capabilities and employs both active and more passive implementation styles.